 Mental Health Awareness Month plays an important role in educating the general public about the relationship between mental illness and substance use disorder.
 Mental illness that goes untreated can cause severe symptoms.
 Individuals suffering from untreated mental illnesses often turn to drugs or alcohol to get a sense of quick relief.
 Over time, this substance use only worsens mental health and often results in addiction as well.

 The first step in an integrated treatment plan is usually medically assisted detox.
 Individuals need to be completely free of illicit substances so that mental health symptoms can be appropriately screened.
-Participation in a rehab program is crucial to the successful treatment of co-occurring disorders.
+Participation in a rehab program is crucial to the successful treatment.
 At Spokane Falls Recovery Center, patients can receive holistic, individualized care customized to their unique needs.
 We offer treatment program options on various levels, including our:

 Within each program, patients have access to multiple therapies, including: